 - to incorporate a diversity of voices and perspectives that broaden students’ academic and social abilities.

-I have taught lower and upper-division courses in a variety of programs: Anthropology, Women & Gender Studies, American Studies, and Spanish.
+I also taught lower and upper-division courses in a variety of programs at UC Davis: Anthropology, Women & Gender Studies, American Studies, and Spanish.

 Courses I envision teaching:

 - Technologies and Practices of Aid: Global Structures of Humanitarianism

 I’m working on future classes syllabi.
 You will find the link here soon.

 For more on past teaching please see C.V.